Dirt Squirts Kart Club

 Yellow Flag: CAUTION.
 When the Yellow flag comes out SLOW DOWN!
 We DO NOT race back to the start/finish line.
 Stay in single file formation.
 If you do not cooperate you will be put to the rear of the field.

 Red Flag: Stop as soon as safely possible but remain in your kart unless there is an unsafe condition.
 An example would be fire or someone in another kart that needs immediate attention.
+Any rollover that results in a kart that is no longer on its wheels (side or top) will result in a red flag and drivers should exit their karts to ensure there are no injuries and assist with getting the driver safe.

 Black Flag: If you go by the flagman and he is pointing the Black Flag at you, you’re doing something wrong!
-The Black Flag will be shown to anyone who is illegally blocking, going out of bounds repeatedly or has any unsafe condition with them or their Kart.
+The Black Flag will be shown to anyone who is illegally blocking, going out of bounds repeatedly, or has any unsafe condition with them or their Kart.
 If you see the flagman pointing the Black Flag at you in a closed fist, do your best to remedy the situation.
 After being warned for no more than 2 laps, the flagman will wave the Black Flag towards you and your laps will no longer be counted.

 White Flag: One more lap to the finish.